What it’s like going on Dragons’ den

 The preparation

 Once you know you’re actually going to be on the show, it all starts to get a bit more real.
-Chris and I had to work through all our numbers several times from our various platforms (finding several indiscretions along the way that we had to correct); jumped on many calls with FixIts’ accountant who was a great help in really grilling us on our numbers and story (although I do wish we’d pushed back a bit harder on how he’d worked out our gross profit); sought advice from marketing experts Chris knew; discussed equity vs investment on an almost daily basis and everything in-between all this.
-So so many people helped us as part of this process and we can’t thank them enough for their help here.
+Chris and I had to work through all our numbers several times from our various platforms (finding several indiscretions along the way that we had to correct); jumped on many calls with FixIts’ accountant who was a great help running through our numbers and story (although I do wish I’d pushed back harder on how he’d worked out the gross profit because it didn’t make sense to me); sought advice from marketing experts Chris knew; discussed equity vs investment on an almost daily basis and everything in-between all this.
+So so many people helped us as part of this process and I can’t thank them enough for their help here.

 Preparation probably became our full time job for around 4 or 5 weeks (whilst Chris ran his consultancy and I ran FixIts).
 Numbers and our story was changing on an almost daily basis; it was almost a relief knowing that the filming day was coming up soon.